kjeganathan/UMeet/docs/milestone1.md

     - Current Bookings / Upcoming Availabilties Data: When users complete a booking submission, the specific times and dates of the booking, along with the user/organization that made the booking, will be associated with the room.

 ## Part 1: Wireframes
-We started our wireframe diagram process by hand-drawing our wireframes, and translating the drawing to Figma for more refined wireframes.
+We started our wireframe diagram process by hand-drawing our wireframes, and then translated the hand-drawings to Figma for more refined wireframes.

 ### Page 0: Log In / Create an Account Page
+Our log-in page requires a user to enter an email and password to log in.
+Alternatively, if the user does not yet have an account, they can create one.
 <img width="1345" alt="Screen Shot 2021-10-23 at 9 26 46 PM" src="https://user-images.githubusercontent.com/68821572/138576385-64b0dff6-9caf-4020-bb20-50d2e980d377.png">